tobiasb/secret-santa-sms/README.md

 Set up the necessary environment variables with your information from the Twilio dashboard.
 Put them into `twilio.env` and execute `source twilio.env`

-Install dependencies via `pip install -r requirements.txt`
+Install dependencies via `pipenv install`

 ## CSV format